dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/05-advanced-ai.md

 ---

-### Reflection Exercise
+### Reflection Exercise: Implementing RAG

-Assume you have a 100-page employee handbook.
-How would a **RAG-powered** AI tutor be different from a traditional "Find" (Ctrl+F) search?
-Which one would be more helpful for a new hire trying to understand company culture?
+**Goal**: Apply the concept of RAG to a real training problem.

+1.  **Scenario**: You are training new hires on your company's "Remote Work Policy."
+2.  **Tool Selection**: Compare using a standard LLM (like ChatGPT) vs. a RAG system connected to the policy PDF.
+3.  **Task**: Write 3 questions a new hire might ask (e.g., "Can I work from a coffee shop?").
+4.  **Analysis**: For each question, explain why a standard LLM might fail (hallucinate) and how RAG would provide the correct answer based on *your* specific policy.

 ---
 *References:*

-- Databricks (2025). *Building High-Fidelity RAG Systems for Enterprise Knowledge*.
+- Databricks (2025). *Creating High Quality RAG Applications with Databricks*.
 - Ng, A. (2024). *Agentic Workflows: The Next Frontier of Generative AI*.
 DeepLearning.AI.
-- Gartner (2024). *Hype Cycle for Artificial Intelligence, 2025*.
+- Gartner (2025). *Hype Cycle for Artificial Intelligence, 2025*.

+### What’s Next?
+Building high-fidelity knowledge systems with RAG and Agents is the state-of-the-art in 2025.
+But where is the technology heading next?
+In **[Chapter 6: The Future of AI-Powered ID](06-the-future.md)**, we will look ahead to 2030 and the era of hyper-personalization and synthetic learners.